 Shirleys Bay, to the west of Ottawa, is a provincially significant wetland and the largest marshland in the Greenbelt.
-It is also the one of the best spots in Canada’s Capital Region for birdwatching.
-The Bay is an old channel of the Ottawa River and has a launch for small boats.
-Within the conservation area there are 7 kilometres of hiking trails and two recreational paths: the Watts Creek Pathway and the Greenbelt Pathway West.
+It’s also one of the best spots in Canada’s Capital Region for birdwatching.
+The bay is an old channel of the Ottawa River, and it has a launch for small boats.
+Within the conservation area, there are seven kilometres of hiking trails and two recreational paths: the Watts Creek Pathway and the Greenbelt Pathway West.

-Shirleys Bay is part of a complex series of wetlands and uplands and one of the Ottawa Valley’s most diverse and undeveloped wildlands.
-This provincial class one wetland supports diverse plants and animals, some of which are rare and regionally significant.
-There is a Crown game preserve in the area, on land belonging to the Department of National Defence.
-The wetlands help maintain the water quality and control the flow of the Ottawa River.
+Shirleys Bay is part of a series of wetlands and uplands, and is one of the Ottawa Valley’s most diverse and undeveloped wild areas.
+This provincial class one wetland supports a variety of plants and animals, some of which are rare and regionally significant.
+The wetlands help maintain the water quality, and control the flow of the Ottawa River.
 Shirleys Bay is on an important bird migration route along the Ottawa River.
-Over 270 bird species have been seen in Shirleys Bay area over the years.
+More than 270 bird species have been seen in the Shirleys Bay area over the years.

 There is an outhouse at the P1 parking lot by the Shoreline Trail.

 Free, year-round parking is available at the P1, P2 and P3 parking lots.